dandresky/inventory-classifier/README.md

 - [explore-data.py](src/explore-data.py) - this script is written to facilitate exploration of the data.
 Some functions may have value later in the project.
 - [image-processing.py](src/image-processing.py) - contains ImageProcessing class that scans the data folders, extracts image labels, and selectively pulls desired images to be resized and converted to arrays.
 - [keras-cifar10-cnn-eval.py](src/keras-cifar10-cnn-eval.py) - a script with an example CNN architecture that classifies images from the CIFAR-10 dataset.
 Purpose is to test EC2 AMI's with an architecture that has a known baseline and to explore some of the Keras framework.
+- [model_A.py](src/model_A.py) - functions to build, evaluate, and perform predictions on a custom deep learning model designed for the Amazon bin-image dataset.
 - [model_vgg16.py](src/model_vgg16.py) - functions to build a model based on the VGG16 architecture and pre-trained on the Imagenet dataset.
 Functionality includes computing bottleneck features, training a top layer, and fine tuning.